PX4/PX4-user_guide/en/frames_multicopter/holybro_x500v2_pixhawk6c.md

 ## Assembly

 :::note
-The images in this document can be selected to see a youtube video of the step.
+- The images in this document can be selected to see a youtube video of the step.
+- Each section lists any required screws at the top.
 :::

-### Holders
+### Payload and Battery Holder

 **Screw**-  Sunk Screw M2.5*6 12pcs